imskm/kore-doc/api/python.md

 ## <a name="koremoduleconstants"></a>Constants

-The kore module exports some constant that can be used by the Python code.
+The kore module exports some constants that can be used by the Python code.

 * LOG\_INFO
 * LOG\_NOTICE